Himalayan fossil hoax: Gupta's strategy

 Gupta was careful in his research publications, asking eminent scientists to collaborate.
 He provided the fossils and the basic geological details, and allowed his collaborators to make the fossil identification, so that they became "unsuspecting partners in crime", as Bhargava lamented, or unwitting "partners in the deception", according to Bangalore Puttaiya Radhakrishna, editor of the Journal of the Geological Society of India.
 As in his first major publication in Nature in 1967, Gupta was able to convince Rhodes from the University College of Swansea (later president of Cornell University) and Austin from the University of Southampton.
 Gary Webster at Washington State University had coauthored nine of Gupta's papers, and asserted that his identification of the crinoid fossils was genuine, but later conceded that he was "virtually certain" they were obtained from places other than the Himalayas.
 He declared that Gupta had "willfully tried to dupe the scientific community".
 By 1989, Gupta had collaborated with 128 scientists around the world, including Berry, Director of the University of California, Berkeley's Museum of Paleontology, Kiril J. Budurov of the Bulgarian Academy of Sciences, Michael E. Brookfield of the University of Guelph in Ontario, J. B. Waterhouse of the University of Queensland, and many others.
 (Note: The many other academics included H. K. Erben, Gerhard R. Fuchs of the Geological Survey of Austria, Andrzej Gaździcki of the Polish Academy of Sciences, Janvier, Makoto Kato of Hokkaido University, Rhodes, Jovan Stöcklin from Zurich, Geneviève Termier of the University of Paris, Susan Turner of the University of Newcastle upon Tyne, and Gary Dean Webster of the Washington State University.)
 Gupta's most prolific foreign collaborator was Waterhouse who co-authored 19 research papers, followed by Webster with nine papers.

 Gupta's intention in associating with notable scientists was manifest when he defended his works, writing in Nature that it "is seldom possible to do fieldwork in the Himalayas by oneself" and gave a list of scientists he had teamed up with.
 He stressed repeatedly that he sought experts from various countries to corroborate his findings.
-In his Nature commentary, he stated that the graptolites reported in his earliest works were substantiated by Sir Cyril James Stubblefield, then director of the Geological Survey of Great Britain, and that the fossil site had been verified by his doctoral supervisor Shani in October 1964.
-Shahni's companions and travel records indicated that he did visit Kashmir at the time indicated, but only to attend a scientific seminar.
-Ashok Shahni, son of Shahni and colleague of Gupta, vouchsafed the alibi: "Sahni neither visited the graptolite localities nor did he accompany the post-seminar field excursion."
+In his Nature commentary, he stated that the graptolites reported in his earliest works were substantiated by Sir Cyril James Stubblefield, then director of the Geological Survey of Great Britain, and that the fossil site had been verified by his doctoral supervisor Sahni in October 1964.
+Sahni's companions and travel records indicated that he did visit Kashmir at the time indicated, but only to attend a scientific seminar.
+Ashok Sahni, son of Sahni and colleague of Gupta, vouchsafed the alibi: "Sahni neither visited the graptolite localities nor did he accompany the post-seminar field excursion."